rsevial/Seperate-even-and-odd-numbers-from-text-file-/README.md

 ### About the Program

-The program will read a binary file containing the name of 20 students together with their GWA then outputs the name of the student who got the highest GWA (including the GWA).
+The Progam will read a text file named numbers.txt then will create two other file; The first text file will contains all even numbers from the number.txt.
+The second text file will contain all odd numbers from the numbers.txt.

 ### Submmitted by: